-We estimate that our expenses of this offering, excluding the underwriting discount, will be \$1,300,000.
+We estimate that our expenses of this offering, net of underwriting discounts and commissions, will be \$

-The underwriters or their affiliates have engaged in transactions with, and have performed underwriting, investment banking, lending and advisory services for American Capital and/or its affiliates in the ordinary course of their business and may do so for us as well as our Manager, American Capital and its other affiliates in the future.
-Banc of America Securities LLC, Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC, HSBC Securities (USA) Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and RBC Capital Markets
+The underwriters or their affiliates have engaged in transactions with, and perform services for American Capital and/or its affiliates in the ordinary course of their business and may do so for us as well as our Manager, American Capital and its other affiliates in the future.
+They have received or will receive customary fees and reimbursements of expenses for these transactions and services.